AnthonyLimanto/code-challenge/README.md

 - Implement an endpoint to fetch energy accounts which internally calls the energy accounts API and the due charges API.
 - The api response should calculate the balance for each account by adding up the due charges for each account.
 - Tests

+### Design Choices
+#### Frontend
+For our frontend we seperate into different folders to keep the project modular, readable and scalable.

+Vite was chosen because it's really fast.
+It starts the app quickly and updates the page instantly when we make changes.
+It also works well with React, TypeScript,  which makes development easier.

+We used Material UI (MUI) because it provides a set of ready-made, responsive components that follow modern design standards.
+This helped us build a clean and consistent UI quickly without writing a lot of custom CSS.

+#### Backend
+For our backend, we used Express.js with Node.js to keep things simple and efficient.
+Express was chosen because it's lightweight, unopinionated, and makes setting up RESTful APIs fast and straightforward.

+We kept the backend modular by separating concerns into different files (e.g. routes, controllers), which improves code readability and scalability as the project grows.